Terms and Conditions

 11. Money-laundering measures

 Please note that pursuant to the money-laundering regulations, we may be legally obliged to demand identity papers and necessary authorisations from the client in order to perform identity control when specific services are to be performed.
-Furthermore, we may have a duty to undertake closer investigations where there is suspicion of particular criminal acts, and in the extreme / consequence be obliged to report the matter to relevant authorities.
+Furthermore, we may have a duty to undertake closer investigations where there is suspicion of particular criminal acts, and under certain circumstances be obliged to report the matter to relevant authorities.
 Such a reporting duty may arise without us being entitled to inform the client of this.

 12. Liability in damages and insurance/furnishing of security

 Simonsen Vogt Wiig’s liability follows the ordinary compensation rules of Norwegian law.
-Our liability (including the personal liability of an employee, partner or the lawyer in charge) shall never exceed NOK 50,000,000 (fifty million Norwegian crowns) for each assignment, unless a different limit has been agreed in the individual assignments.
+Our liability (including the personal liability of an employee, partner or the lawyer in charge) shall never exceed NOK 50,000,000 (fifty million Norwegian kroner) for each assignment, unless a different limit has been agreed for an individual assignment separately.

 The liability in damages is in all circumstances capped at Simonsen Vogt Wiig’s third-party liability cover, which will be stated and documented in the event we invoke this limit.
 Simonsen Vogt Wiig has taken out insurance cover on terms drawn up by the Norwegian Bar Association.